Can You Teach an Old Dog a New Name, and Is It OK to Rename a Dog After Adoption?

 How Long Does It Take a Dog To Learn a New Name?

 Providing your new dog’s learning process is pleasant and rewarding; he should learn his new name in just a few days.
 He should love the sound of his new name and associate it with positive things.
-This can quickly be done by not using negative verbal corrections, for example not yelling “Fox, no!”, Fox, quiet!” at your dog.
-But instead rewarding when Fox does something right.
+Do not use negative verbal corrections to achieve this, for example, not yelling “Fox, no!”, Fox, quiet!” at your dog, but instead rewarding when Fox does something right.

 Article written by Author: The Dog Daily Expert